Ong Yoke Lin: Independence and the formation of Malaysia

 On 31 August 1957, Omar was appointed to the first Rahman cabinet of the newly independent Federation of Malaya, holding the Labour and Social Welfare portfolio.
 In 1959, he became health minister.

 During negotiations to unite Malaya, Singapore, Sarawak and British North Borneo (later known as Sabah), Ong was ambassador to the United Nations as Malaya focused on diplomacy amid regional tensions with Indonesia (Konfrontasi).

 Following the proclamation of the Federation of Malaysia, Ong continued to serve in the Cabinet as minister without portfolio until 1973.
 He served concurrently as High Commissioner to Canada in 1966 and as ambassador to Brazil from 1967 to 1972.

 In 1973, he was elected President of the Dewan Negara and served until 1980.

 Personal life

 Tun Omar was married to Toh Puan Dr. Aishah Chan binti Abdullah, also a Chinese Muslim convert and had three children.
 He converted to Islam in 1961.

 Death

 Ong died on 1 July 2010 due to old age.
 He was 92.
 His body was laid to rest at Makam Pahlawan near Masjid Negara, Kuala Lumpur.
+He one of the last surviving members of Malaysian founding fathers after Tunku's death in 1990.